flukejones/DIYDoom/tutorial/README.md

 }
 ```

-Other minor changes I did was add more logging so it is clear what is happening in the console window.
+Other minor changes I did was add more logging, so it is clear what is happening in the console window.

 ## Other Notes
 In Chocolate DOOM the function P_LoadThings in p_setup.c does load the things for a map.
-One itresting thing was the following
+One interesting thing was the following
 ``` cpp
 	// Do not spawn cool, new monsters if !commercial if (gamemode != commercial)